codemargonda-master/ccc-sys/README.md

 # Code Course Camp System

-This repo is used to manage project that build the system and website of CCC (Code Course Camp).
+This repo is used to manage the project that builds the system and website of CCC (Code Course Camp).
 There are 2 courses in CCC: Android CCC and Web CCC.
 CCC is a learning program that is created by Code Margonda to upgrade people's skill on software development.
 There are 3 level of class in CCC: beginner, intermediate, and advanced.

 --------------------------------------------------------------------------------